matthewgoembel/Boggle_Player_DAM/README.md

 Overall: Trie would offer most efficiency in this senario.
 However, must:
   1. Optimize for prefix checking
   2. Avoid redundant computation / unessesary recusion

+IDEAS 11/27/2023 Darian Dean

+Data Structure:
+  Trie – Efficient for prefix searches of words and within the scope of the problem, efficient for word lookups.
+Building the Trie – Insert each word from the given dictionary into the Trie.
+The total time complexity for constructing the Trie is O(nm), where n is the number of words in the dictionary and m is the length of the word.

+  Boggle Board Structure: 2D array – represents 4x4 boggle game board.

+Algorithms:
+  1. Trie Insertion – Iterate through each character of the word, traverse the Trie, and create new Trie nodes if necessary.
+Time complexity: O(m) m = length of the word.
+  2. Word lookup – Explores neighboring cells on the board using DFS, updating the current word and checking if it makes a valid word present in the Trie.
+  3. DFS – Depth-First Search algorithm, recursively explores adjacent cells on the board.
+Or use a stack to explore adjacent cells.

+ - During word lookup, if a word matches a word in the Trie, store that word/location and its score.
+ - Optimize for memory usage